Toidi357/RidePool/README.md

  `npx expo start`

- - make sure your mobile phone & PC are on the same network
+ - make sure your mobile phone & PC are on the same network.
+Personal network will work much better than UCLA WIFI or eduroam.
+Starting a hotspot on your phone and joining with your PC can also work well.

  - use the expo go app to scan the QR code that pops up

+ ## Backend:

+ `cd backendc

+ `pip install requirements.txt`

+ `python app.py`

+ ### This is the end of instructions to run the app.
+Below are more troubleshooting tips and info for developers.

+ ## Other solutions if Expo doesn't load (Expo can be finicky, it's not our fault.)

   Alternatively, if expo doesn't connect, you can try:

  - entering the "exp:" link manually (might look like exp://172.23.53.2:8081)

  - running `npx expo --tunnel` and entering the "exp:" link (might look like exp://njzgnlw-anonymous-8081.exp.direct), but this probably means the backend won't function

- #### Other solutions if Expo doesn't load (Expo can be finicky, it's not our fault.)

  - When you scan the QR code, half the time the expo app doesn't get the request and just times out.